Also known as:Arterial Blood Gases; ABGs

 Is any test preparation needed to ensure the quality of the sample?

 Typically, no test preparation is needed.
-However, if someone is on oxygen therapy, the O2 may either be turned off for 20 to 30 minutes before the collection for a "Room Air" test or, if this cannot be tolerated or if the health practitioner wants to check oxygen levels with the O2 on, the amount of oxygen being taking will be recorded.
+However, if someone is on oxygen therapy, the O2 may either be turned off for 20 to 30 minutes before the collection for a "Room Air" test or, if this cannot be tolerated or if the healthcare practitioner wants to check oxygen levels with the O2 on, the amount of oxygen being delivered will be recorded.
 This is usually expressed as fraction of inspired (inhaled) oxygen in percent (FiO2) or as liters of O2 flowing per minute.

 - Can this test be done in a doctor's office?